(CNN)Here's a look at nuclear power plants in the United States.

-The nuclear power reactor units provide the United States with 20 percent of its electricity.
+The nuclear power reactor units provide the United States with about 20% of its electricity.

 Reactors are massive structures, typically constructed with two to five feet of steel-reinforced concrete.
 The containments have an interior steel lining, and redundant safety equipment to add further protection.

-65 reactor units are "pressurized water reactors" and 35 are "boiling water reactors".
+65 reactor units are "pressurized water reactors" and 34 are "boiling water reactors."
 These two types of reactors the only reactors that are in commercial operation in the United States.